 Record the Vehicle Identification Number and Engine Serial Number in the spaces provided to assist you in ordering parts from your authorized dealer or for reference in case this vehicle is stolen.

 1. KEY IDENTIFICATION NUMBER:

-The key identification number is stamped on the key as shown in the illustration.
+The key identification number is stamped on the key.
 Record this number in the space provided for reference if you ever need a new key.